frappe/erpnext/erpnext/docs/user/manual/en/stock/accounting-of-inventory-stock/index.md

 accounting entries to sync stock balance and accounting balance.
 This is the default setting in ERPNext for new accounts.

-When you buy and receive items, those items are booked as the company’s assets (stock-in-hand / fixed-assets).
+When you buy and receive items, those items are booked as the organization’s assets (stock-in-hand / fixed-assets).
 When you sell and deliver those items, an expense (cost-of-goods-sold) equal to the buying cost of the items is booked.
 General Ledger entries are made after every stock transaction.
 As a result,